jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 ### Question #7: Identify the top three employees by their manager rating in each department.

 While trying to write this query, I found that there were more than three employees in each department who had a five for manager rating.
 I decided to expand the criteria, where the employees not only had to have a manager rating of five but also had to have taken three training opportunities.
 Then, since there were slightly less results, I included a row number column that would randomly select only three employees who matched the criteria.
 The row numbers then would randomize every time the query was run.
+Using a WITH function, I could find a random top three performers at any given time.

 ```sql
 -- Random top three employees by department, manager rating, and training opportunities taken --